Acute Trauma Treatment

 Trauma is a very personal experience that affects everyone differently.
 Because of this, and the fact that there is nearly an unlimited number of causes, trauma is often placed into one of three different categories: acute, chronic, and complex.

 At Blair Wellness Group, we help those who are struggling with all forms of stress and anxiety disorders.
 Some disorders are short-term, usually only lasting a few days or weeks, while others can have lasting mental and physical effects that can endure for years without intervention.
-In either situation, psychological treatment and therapy have been shown to be highly effective for helping people cope with the trauma they have experienced and reduce, if not eliminate their symptoms altogether.
+In either situation, psychological treatment and treatment have been shown to be highly effective for helping people cope with the trauma they have experienced and reduce, if not eliminate their symptoms altogether.

 What is Acute Trauma?

 Acute trauma is also known as acute stress disorder and it’s a mental health disorder that can develop following a person’s exposure to a specific traumatic event.
 That event could be a violent attack or rape, an automobile accident, or being involved in a natural disaster, among other things.

 The way a person reacts to trauma depends on several factors including the type and severity of the event, previous history with trauma, and natural resilience.
 The body is programmed to respond to danger and when faced with a traumatic event that overwhelms the nervous system, it can become stuck in that threat response long after the danger has passed.